shatwarkn29/thursday/README.md

 # Getting Started with the Create React App for now

-This project was bootstrapped with tthis [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with this [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts in here.